Pranjli-Github/simple-page/README.md

 # simple-page
-Here is the link https://pranjli-github.github.io/simple-page/
+Here is the link to my website https://pranjli-github.github.io/simple-page/

-Okay thanks bye.
+The chart below represents the number of year of data visualization experience for every occupation.
+This is done to understand the background of the people signing up for this online course on edX.

-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTaWUyucliJQulVi5BSf5VgkWzk66S1H43MiGgxHvAyXE9yk10dUABiBlryxLffsNogyWa14zF-1LmJ/pubchart?oid=303453234&amp;format=interactive"></iframe>
+<iframe width="662.2641509433962" height="409.5" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vS0aiAbPkuYIhdkS8Vwg0gRc5tQxknTk-azadn0XNJvWlvVAnk3YEvxExht1OLk0v5qxO4p8j-XInyn/pubchart?oid=468026148&amp;format=interactive"></iframe>

-<iframe src="https://public.tableau.com/views/CTSchoolDistrictsbyIncomeandGradeLevels2009-13/Sheet1?:showVizHome=no&:embed=true" width="90%" height="600"></iframe>